Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Grover Search Algorithm

-The algorithm then proceeds to repeated application of a quantum subroutine known as the Grover iteration or as the Grover operator denoted by $G$.
-The grover subroutine consists of following steps:\\
+After the initial superposition is ready the algorithm proceeds by repeated application of a quantum subroutine known as the \textit{Grover iteration} or as the Grover operator denoted by $G$.
+The \textit{Grover iteration} consists of following steps:\\